Social influence: Status

 Those perceived as experts may exert social influence as a result of their perceived expertise.
 This involves credibility, a tool of social influence from which one draws upon the notion of trust.
 People believe an individual to be credible for a variety of reasons, such as perceived experience, attractiveness, knowledge, etc. Additionally, pressure to maintain one's reputation and not be viewed as fringe may increase the tendency to agree with the group.
 This phenomenon is known as groupthink.
-Appeals to authority may especially effect norms of obedience.
-The compliance of normal humans to authority in the famous Milgram experiment demonstrate the power of perceived authority.
+Appeals to authority may especially affect norms of obedience.
+The compliance of normal humans to authority in the famous Milgram experiment demonstrates the power of perceived authority.

 Those with access to the media may use this access in an attempt to influence the public.
 For example, a politician may use speeches to persuade the public to support issues that he or she does not have the power to impose on the public.
 This is often referred to as using the "bully pulpit."
-Likewise, celebrities don't usually possess any political power, but they are familiar to many of the world's citizens and, therefore, possess social status.
+Likewise, celebrities do not usually possess any political power, but they are familiar to many of the world's citizens and, therefore, possess social status.

 Power is one of the biggest reasons an individual feels the need to follow through with the suggestions of another.
 A person who possesses more authority (or is perceived as being more powerful) than others in a group is an icon or is most "popular" within a group.
 This person has the most influence over others.
 For example, in a child's school life, people who seem to control the perceptions of the students at school are most powerful in having a social influence over other children.

 Culture

 Culture appears to play a role in the willingness of an individual to conform to the standards of a group.
 Stanley Milgram found that conformity was higher in Norway than in France.
 This has been attributed to Norway's longstanding tradition of social responsibility, compared to France's cultural focus on individualism.
 Japan likewise has a collectivist culture and thus a higher propensity to conformity.
-However, a 1970 Asch-style study found that when alienated, Japanese students were more susceptible to anticonformity (giving answers that were incorrect even when the group had collaborated on correct answers) one third of the time, significantly higher than has been seen in Asch studies in the past.
+However, a 1970 Asch-style study found that when alienated, Japanese students were more susceptible to anticonformity (giving answers that were incorrect even when the group had collaborated on correct answers) one-third of the time, significantly higher than has been seen in Asch studies in the past.